j-prt/GetRecd/README.md

 # Overview

-This was my final project submission for [Concordia Bootcamps'](https://concordiabootcamps.ca/) Data Science program.
-If you want to skip ahead to the final product: view [the site](https://ds-bc-final.herokuapp.com/)!

-The project is a board game recommendation engine based on data scraped from [BoardGameGeek](https://boardgamegeek.com), which is kind of like a wiki for board games.
+GetRec'd is a board game recommendation engine based on data scraped from [BoardGameGeek](https://boardgamegeek.com), which is kind of like a wiki for board games.
 They have a comprehensive collection of first-party data and community-based metrics around games in the database, which made it a great source for feature engineering.
 After a collecting data and cleaning it, a K-Nearest Neighbors model is used to identify similar games based on distance in the vector space.

 # Project Details